Get your nuts out – the easy way to check your balls for testicular cancer

 Some guys’ bollocks might be smaller, or larger than others.
 In most cases, this is pretty normal too.
 Having small testicles may be a sign of Klinefelter syndrome — a genetic condition affecting males.
 A medical device called an orchidometer can be used by a healthcare professional to measure the size of your swingers in case you’re concerned.

-“Going for regular sexual health tests and frequently fondling your fruits are important risk mitigations for everyone.”
+“Frequently fondling your fruits and going for regular sexual health tests are important activities for everyone.”

 Ordinarily, your gonads are happy enough nestled between your legs doing their thing.
 But in the case of testicular cancer an abnormal growth or tumour can develop in one or both balls.